pinecone-io/pinecone-ts-client/guides/faq.md

 ## When are network requests made?

 No network requests are made when instantiating the client with `new Pinecone()`.
-Network requests only occur when you invoke operations like `upsert`, `query`, `listIndexes`, etc.
+Network requests only occur when you invoke operations like `upsert`, `query`, `pc.indexes.list`, etc.

 The SDK uses the native `fetch` API (available in Node.js 18+ and Edge runtimes), which handles HTTP connection management automatically.